choishingwan/PRSice/docs/command_detail.md

     Keep ambiguous SNPs.
 Only use this option whe base and target has the same A1 and A2 alleles

+- `--keep-ambig-as-is`

+    Keep ambiguous SNPs and do not perform flipping on the *ambiguous* SNPs.
+This will allow user to better handle the ambiguous SNPs according to their liking.

 - `--logit-perm`